The Ultimate T-Shirt Design Placement Guide for 2024

 Design Placement on Front of Shirt

 The front of the shirt is the most common print placement location.
-It’s the view your customers see in the mirror and the design that stands out, even if a jacket or dress shirt covers it.
+It’s the view your customers see in the mirror and the design that stands out, even if a custom jacket or dress shirt covers it.

 Center Chest Design